quixoticmonk/checkov-awscc-custom-checks/README.md

 This repository contains custom Checkov checks for AWS Cloud Control API (AWSCC) resources.
 These checks help ensure that your infrastructure as code follows security best practices and compliance requirements.

+> [!NOTE]
+> 15-20 of the checks were initially written manually and the rest were auto generated using Q chat on a terminal requiring examples to test agains.
+Do review the GitHub actions summary to view if any of the policy checks have any issues on testing.

 ## Available Checks

 | Check ID | Resource | Description |